ThiashaV/ThiashaV/README.md

 - 👋 Hi, I’m Thiasha Vythilingam
 - 👀 I’m interested in making maps
-- 🌱 I’m currently a GIS intern
+- 🌱 Junior GIS Specialist
-- 📫 You can reach me at Thiashav.v@gmail.com
+- 📫 You can reach me at Thiasha@kartoza.com